WALKERS’ WORLD

 Getting to Leon:

 At least 7 direct trains a day run from Madrid to Leon (about 2.5 hours travel time).
+Schedules are only available about two months in advance.

 Day 1